McTrip777/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM short for Document Object Model is a programming interface.
+It basically allows for browsers to be able to read the program and display appropriately.
+I like how MDN say it "is an object-oriented representation of the web page"

 2. What is an event?
+An Event is an action most often taken by the user.
+For example a click or a mouseover, these event take place in the Dom.

 3. What is an event listener?
+Is a function that waits for an event to take place.
+Basically like a function checking to see if anything happens like a button click or scroll

 4. Why would we convert a NodeList into an Array?
+By converting a NodeList into an array you allow yourself to use methods that are only available to arrays and not Nodes.
+Giving you more options to get things done.

 5. What is a component?
+Is basically a structure that adapts to the elements inside.
+Granted you have to build it to adapt but it allows for growth and dry coding.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account